OData/v3ProtocolDocument/OData JSON Verbose Format.markdown

 ## 3.1 Client/Server Format Compatibility and Versions ##

 Prior to version 3.0, Verbose JSON format was simply the only OData JSON format.
-In version 3.0 and later, <ref>JSON Light</ref> is the default JSON format.
+In version 3.0 and later, <ref>JSON</ref> is the default JSON format.

 A request with Accept header `application/json` or with a $format value of `json` MUST be treated as a request for the server's default JSON format.

 Therefore, such a request on a version 1.0 or 2.0 server, or if specified with a <ref>MaxDataServiceVersion header</ref> of 1.0 or 2.0 will result in Verbose JSON.
-However, a request for default JSON on a version 3.0 or higher server with a MaxDataServiceVersion of 3.0 or higher will result in <ref>JSON Light</ref>
+However, a request for default JSON on a version 3.0 or higher server with a MaxDataServiceVersion of 3.0 or higher will result in <ref>JSON</ref>

-Clients and servers SHOULD prefer the new <ref>JSON Light</ref> format as long as they both support it.
+Clients and servers SHOULD prefer the new <ref>JSON</ref> format as long as they both support it.
 To maximize compatibility, clients MAY use one of the following sets of headers.

 If the client does not understand OData version 3.0:

 	MaxDataServiceVersion: 2.0
 	Accept: application/json

-If the client understands OData version 3.0 but does not support JSON Light:
+If the client understands OData version 3.0 but does not support JSON:

 	MaxDataServiceVersion: 3.0
 	Accept: application/json;odata=verbose